 From these imaging data, we searched for sources with high photometric redshifts and high lensing magnifications.
-We identified two multiple images of a $z\sim11-12$ galaxy, which exhibit clear F150W dropouts with non-detections in all bands at shorter wavelengths and similar SED colors (see Figure \ref{fig:SED}).
-Based on the independent lensing models (see Section \ref{sec:lensmodel}), five multiple images (ID1-ID5) are predicted for this galaxy, two of which, ID1 and ID2, are bright ($\mathrm{F200W}\sim26$ mag) and exhibit complex morphologies owing to their high magnification ($\mu\sim20-30$), as shown in Figure \ref{fig:Misty_Moons}.
+We identified two multiple images of a $z\sim11-12$ galaxy, which exhibit clear F150W dropouts with non-detections in all bands at shorter wavelengths and similar SED colors (Figure \ref{fig:SED}).
+Based on the independent lens models (see Section \ref{sec:lensmodel}), five multiple images (ID1-ID5) are predicted for this galaxy, two of which, ID1 and ID2, are bright ($\mathrm{F200W}\sim26$ mag) and exhibit complex morphologies owing to their high magnification ($\mu\sim20-30$), as shown in Figure \ref{fig:Misty_Moons}.
+On the other hand, the intrinsic UV magnitudes derived from the F200W fluxes are as low as $M_\mathrm{UV}\sim-18$ mag (Figure \ref{fig:z-M_UV}).
 We also find a candidate for ID3, characterized by non-detections at short wavelengths ($<1.5$ $\mu$m) and blue SED just like ID1 and ID2.
 In the following sections, we mainly focus on the highly magnified multiple images of ID1 and ID2.